Leannelb/frontend-masters/deep-javascript-foundations-v3-kyle-simpson-course2professional/deep-js-foundations-v2-exercises/notes.md

         - "object"??
     - Instead there are other things to help you.
 We have **array.isArray**
         - this will let you know if its an array.

+## Undefined -vs- Undeclared
+- **Undefined**
+    - when something doesnt even exist
+    - theres definately a variable and at the moment, it has no value
+- **Undeclared** its never been created in a scope we have access to
+- **Uninitalised**
+    - aka TDZ - temporal dead zone
+- **NAN** best represented as **AN INVALID NUMBER**
+    - nan stands for not a number
+        - what its better thought of as is: special sentinal value that represents an invalid number or **invalid number**
+    - comes to us in JS from the IEEE 754 numbers specification
+    - **NAN is the only value that does not equal it's self.**
+    - so if you have
+        - var myCatsAge = Number("N/A"); // NaN
+        - myCatsAge === myCatsAge; // False OOPS!!!
+#### if you do any mathematical equasion on NAN, it returns NAN
+- nan will propagate through your code.